p-martinho/Enumeration/README.md

 ### Equality

-Two different instances of a type derived from `Enumeration` are equal if they are from the same enumeration type and if the value of both are equivalent, __ignoring letters case__.
+Two different instances of a type derived from `Enumeration` are equal if they are from the same enumeration type and if the value of both is equivalent, __ignoring letters case__.

 ```c#
 // Let's imagine we have these two members: